 Another subnet related field is the "IP Range" in the DHCP Server section.

 In the example above, devices that don't have a fixed IP address will be assigned one ending in 100 through 199 (10.22.22.100 through 10.22.22.199).
-This implies that we can use fixed IP addresses between 1 and 99 and between 200 and 254 for devices that need one that never changes.
+This implies that we can use fixed/static IP addresses between 1 and 99 and between 200 and 254 for devices that need one that never changes.
 A network printer, for example, is best assigned a fixed IP address.
 This range of temporary IP addresses was an arbitrary choice, it could just as well have been 100-250 or 30-252.
 The lowest number can not be lower than the number given the router.
 The highest number is 254.

 That's the hardest part.
 Now, it gets easier.

 The number does not have to be related to the subnet, but being neat simplifies things.
 For example, you might assign the VLAN using the 10.2.2.x subnet number 2.
 Or, if you like 192.168 subnets, then consider assigning the number 4 to the 192.168.4.x subnet and 8 to the 192.168.8.x subnet.
 VLAN numbers do not have to start at 1 and do not have be consecutive.
 In the Peplink manual they name the VLAN after its number.
 VLAN number 2, for example, is called VLAN2.
 Boring.

 When done, click the SAVE button at the bottom of the window and then Apply Changes, yet again.

 To assign our newly minted VLAN to an SSID, go to AP -> Wireless SSID and click on the SSID name.
 As shown below, click on the drop down list box in the VLAN ID field.
-VLANs are identified both by name and number.
+VLANs are identified here both by name and by number.

 Be sure to click the Apply Changes button on the top of the screen, when you are done making changes.